When I attended the Harvard Business School my favorite class was Managerial Economics. It focused on decision making under uncertainty .

-The 2016 annual Dalbar report showed the average U.S. equity fund investor earned 4.7% over the past 20 years, while the S&P 500 index gained 8.9%.
+The latest annual Dalbar report showed the average U.S. equity fund investor earned 4.7% over the past 20 years, while the S&P 500 index gained 8.9%.
 Poor timing decisions caused nearly half of this underperformance.
 A dramatic case of this effect involved CGM Focus (CGMFX), the highest return U.S. stock fund from 2000 through 2010.
 Its average annual return was 18.2%, but the fund’s typical shareholder lost 10% during that same period!
 Investors added heavily to this volatile fund near the top and bailed out as the fund neared its bottom.

 When markets go up we may hop on board without considering the volatility that lies ahead.
 Risk tolerance assessment can help us avoid this behavior by showing us ahead of time our psychological ability to deal with uncertainty and risk.
 This can help us choose more suitable investments.

 Recognizing that we are sometimes more emotional than rational, FINRA issued Regulatory Notice 12-25 in July 2012.
 It added risk tolerance to the list of factors that should be used to determine investment suitability.
 The other factors are age, financial condition, investment holdings, investment experience, time horizon, liquidity needs, tax status, and investment objective.

 Yet many investment firms still use only traditional indicators of investor suitability that focus on the ability to absorb losses and on the investment horizon.
 Fidelity, for example, asks new clients for the following information: investment purpose, time horizon, investment objective, annual earnings, net worth, liquid assets, investment experience, and liquidity needs.